 Tennessee finalizes settlement with ousted chancellor

 KNOXVILLE, Tenn.
-(AP) — The University of Tennessee has finalized a $1.33 million settlement with ousted chancellor Beverly Davenport, formally ending her employment after a tumultuous tenure lasting less than a year and a half.
+(AP) — The University of Tennessee has finalized a $1.33 million settlement with ousted chancellor Beverly Davenport, formally ending her employment at the school after a tumultuous tenure that lasted less than 1 ½ years.

-The school’s audit and compliance committee held a conference call Tuesday, approving a separation agreement announced Friday .
+The Board of Trustees’ audit and compliance committee held a conference call Tuesday, approving a separation agreement announced Friday .

-Davenport took over as Tennessee’s chancellor in February 2017.
-University officials said she would have received about $2 million in salary and benefits during the first four years of her faculty appointment had she accepted the post, and an annual salary of $164,632 starting in her fifth year.
+Davenport would have received about $2 million in salary and benefits over the first four years of her faculty appointment had she accepted the post, and an annual salary of $164,632 starting in her fifth year.

 Davenport instead ends her Tennessee employment as part of this settlement.

 Tennessee approved a policy in December 2017 that says former chancellors or university presidents returning to teaching can’t receive more than 125 percent of the highest salary of a full-time faculty member in the department with the same discipline and rank.